Rusty-Wild-Whales/Nova25/README.md

 - Pulls BILLSTATUS XML across multiple congresses, follows the `textVersions` link, and stores the full bill text.
 - Adds derived metadata (`status`, `tags`, `excerpt`) so the UI can render meaningful chips and summaries.
 - Merge logic updates existing bills by title to avoid duplicates; rerun anytime for fresh data.
+- Summaries prefer Modal’s remote BART model when available, then fall back to the local extractive helper.

 ---